-Total equity method and other investments in nonconsolidated businesses were \$245,564 and \$245,534 at March 31, 2018 and December 31, 2017, respectively.
-During the three months ended March 31, 2018 and 2017, the Company recognized equity investment income of \$155 and \$677, respectively, from equity method investments in nonconsolidated businesses.
+Total equity method and other investments in nonconsolidated businesses were \$240,820 and \$245,534 at September 30, 2018 and December 31, 2017, respectively.
+During the nine months ended September 30, 2018 and 2017, the Company recognized equity investment income of \$6,126 and loss of \$5,456, respectively, from equity method investments in nonconsolidated businesses.

 The Company's largest equity method investment is its ownership interest in DaVita Care Pte.
-Ltd. (the APAC JV), which was carried at \$160,535 and \$160,481 at March 31, 2018 and December 31, 2017, respectively.
+Ltd. (the APAC JV), which was carried at \$146,829 and \$160,481 at September 30, 2018 and December 31, 2017, respectively.
 The Company recognized a non-cash other-than-temporary impairment on this investment of \$280,066 in the fourth quarter of 2017.

-As of March 31, 2018 and December 31, 2017, the Company holds a 60% voting interest and a 73.3% current economic interest in the APAC JV.
+As of September 30, 2018 and December 31, 2017, the Company holds a 60% voting interest and a 73.3% current economic interest in the APAC JV.
 Based on the governance structure and voting rights established for the APAC JV at its formation on August 1, 2016, certain key decisions affecting the joint venture's operations are not subject to the unilateral discretion of the Company, but rather are shared with the other noncontrolling investors.
-These other noncontrolling investors currently collectively hold a 40% voting interest and a 26.7% economic interest in the APAC JV, and their economic interests are expected to increase to match their voting interests in the joint venture as they make additional subscribed capital contributions through August 1, 2019.
+These other noncontrolling investors currently collectively hold a 40% voting interest and a 26.7% economic interest in the APAC JV.
+During the third quarter of 2018, the investors in the APAC JV jointly agreed to a six-month deferral of the subscribed incremental capital contribution originally scheduled for August 1, 2018 based upon an assessment of the capital needs of the joint venture.
+The Company continues to expect the economic interests of the noncontrolling investors in the APAC JV to adjust to match their voting interests by August 1, 2019.